LABSN/tdtpy/docs/index.rst

 Furthermore, TDTPy was as written as part of an initial progress towards a hardware abstraction layer.
-Your experiment code should not care whether you're using Tucker Davis' `System 3`_ hardware, `National Instruments DAQ platform`_, an audio card, or some combination of different vendors' hardware.
-A key goal of TDTPy is to define an application programming interface (API) that can be implemented by Python wrappers around other hardware vendors' libraries.
+Your experiment code should not care whether you're using Tucker Davis' `System 3`_ hardware, `National Instruments DAQ platform`_, a high-quality audio card, or some combination of different vendors' hardware.
+A key goal of TDTPy is to begin progress towards an application programming interface (API) that can be implemented by Python wrappers around other hardware vendors' libraries.
 By building experiment code on top of TDTPy (rather than directly on top of TDT's ActiveX library), switching to another hardware platform should only require the following steps:

-* Identifying (or writing) a wrapper around the vendor's library that supports the API defined by TDTPy.
+* Identifying (or writing) a wrapper around the vendor's library that supports the public API that TDTPy also supports.
 * Writing the underlying microcode (e.g. a LabVIEW VI if you are switching to National Instruments' PXI) for the new hardware required to run the experiment.